Konkan Railway zone: Completion

-In March 1993, the southern 46 km between Thokur, 18 km from Mangalore, (now Mangaluru) and Udupi in Karnataka entered service, followed by the northern 47 km section between Roha and Veer in Maharashtra in June of that year.
+In March 1993, the southern 46 km between Thokur, 18 km from Mangalore, and Udupi in Karnataka entered service, followed by the northern 47 km section between Roha and Veer in Maharashtra in June of that year.
 The first passenger train on the route ran between Mangalore and Udupi on 20 March 1993.
 The service was extended by 52 km from Veer to Khed in March 1995, and by a further 286 km from Khed to Sawantwadi Road in December 1996.
 The Southern service was extended by 38 km from Udupi to Kundapur in January 1995, and by a further 272 km to Pernem in Goa in August 1997.

 Through services between Mumbai and Mangalore remained on hold due to a problematic tunnel at Pernem, which experienced repeated cave-ins and flooding.
 The tunnel was finally completed in January 1998, six years after its construction began.
 Through services on the line began after the inauguration of the full 756.25 km stretch from Roha to Mangalore on 26 January 1998.
 Passenger service on the full route, between Mumbai and Mangalore, began in May 1998.